Cleopatra VI

-Exile of Ptolemy XII Auletes and his return to Egypt
+Historical context

 In 59 BC Julius Caesar was one of the consuls of Rome.
 It was believed that the annexation of Egypt was part of his own political programme, the excuse being that the king of Egypt, Ptolemy XII Auletes, was illegitimate and had no right to rule.
 Ptolemy however bought Caesar's support at huge expense, and the Romans passed a law to recognise Ptolemy Auletes as legitimate king of Egypt.
 The treaty however said nothing about Cyprus, where another Ptolemy, the brother of Ptolemy Auletes, was king.

 In 58 BC the Romans annexed Cyprus, and the deposed king committed suicide.
 The loss of Cyprus, and the poor state of the Egyptian economy following the bribes to Caesar, triggered civil unrest in Ptolemy Auletes' capital Alexandria.
 Unable to quash the unrest on his own, Ptolemy Auletes went in 58 BC to Rome to ask for military support, leaving his family behind in Egypt.
 In his absence, the Alexandrines declared him deposed, and in his place nominated his daughter Berenice IV Epiphaneia and (according to the ancient historian Porphyry) "[Auletes'] eldest daughter" Cleopatra VI Tryphaena as joint monarchs.

 Unable to muster up immediate support from the Romans, Ptolemy Auletes was initially unable take his kingdom back from the two queens.
 From 58 BC till the end of 57 BC he resided in Rome or at Pompey's villa in the Alban hills, busily working upon the senators by bribes or promises, and procuring the assassination of envoys sent from Alexandria to Rome; he then left Rome and went to Ephesus, and lived in the sacred precinct of Artemis.
 In the meantime Cleopatra Tryphaena is believed to have died in 57 BC of unknown causes, leaving the young Berenice sole queen in Alexandria for another two years.
 In the spring of 55 BC Ptolemy and a Roman force invaded Egypt.
 Berenice was defeated, and Ptolemy Auletes was installed once more as king in Alexandria by the Romans.
 One of Ptolemy Auletes' first acts after his restoration was to execute his daughter Berenice, for the crime of usurping his throne.

-The name Tryphaena translates to "dainty".

 Familial relationship of Cleopatra VI to the Ptolemaic Dynasty

-The identity of Cleopatra VI Tryphaena, or rather her familial relationship to Ptolemy XII Auletes and Berenice IV Epiphaneia, is far from clear.
+The identity of Cleopatra VI Tryphaena or rather her familial relationship to Ptolemy XII Auletes and Berenice IV Epiphaneia, is far from clear.
 Reconstructing a family tree for the later generations of her family, the Ptolemaic Dynasty, cannot be accomplished with any certainty.
 Records for the Ptolemies of this period are far from complete, often fragmentary, and sometimes contradictory, and those attesting to the existence of Cleopatra VI Tryphaena are particularly limited.
 Only one source, the account of Porphyry quoted above, explicitly records Berenice IV as co-ruling with a queen named Cleopatra Tryphaena, and only Porphyry, in that same account, records Ptolemy XII Auletes as having a daughter named Cleopatra Tryphaena.